About Iron County

 Courts & Case Records

-Iron County is served by the Iron County Circuit Court, part of Wisconsin's unified court system, located at 300 Taconite Street in Hurley, Wisconsin 54534.
-The court can be reached at (715) 561-3375.
+Iron County is served by Iron County Circuit Court, part of Wisconsin's unified court system, located at 300 Taconite Street in Hurley, Wisconsin 54534.
+The court can be contacted through the office’s website.
 The Circuit Court handles civil, criminal, family, probate, juvenile, and small claims matters for Iron County residents.
 Wisconsin operates a consolidated court system where Circuit Courts serve as the trial courts of general jurisdiction.

 - Copies of court documents can be obtained from the Clerk of Circuit Court's office, with fees typically set at $1.25 per page for standard photocopies and additional charges for certified copies.